 (1) launch a prototype neighborhood network in Westchester County, NY that serves Medicaid beneficiaries

 (2) develop protocols to replicate similar networks throughout New York State.

-“Neighborhood Network of New York helps answer the nation’s growing demand for affordable, individualized and dynamic support services for adults with special needs, while conserving financial resources,” said Ilene Lainer, president, New York Collaborates for Autism (NYCA).
+“Neighborhood Network of New York helps answer the nation’s growing demand for affordable, individualized and dynamic support services for adults with special needs, while conserving financial resources,” said Ilene Lainer, president, NEXT for Autism.

 A departure from current residential models, Neighborhood Network of New York promotes a new living paradigm for adults with Autism Spectrum Disorder (ASD) by creating neighborhood support networks that empower people to live productive and enriched lives with greater independence.
 Clients reside in the larger community, with or near professional families or neighbors who are trained to mentor them through daily life.
 Service professionals, clinicians and community members, aided by individualized remote technology, enhance this network, delivering on-demand, affordable support, as well as learning programs and community immersion opportunities.

 “NNNY will connect people with special needs to the support services they require, when they need them, through the creation of a ‘smart’ neighborhood-within-a-neighborhood.
 Uniquely designed to use existing homes and apartments, NNNY leverages limited financial resources for what matters most, support and building community connections,” added Michael Strouse, PhD, president, Community Living Opportunities (CLO) and HomeLink Support Technologies.

 NNNY is distinguished by its unique approach, which combines three innovative features: